vaughany/moodle_admin_assign/readme.md

 ## History

 This script is mostly based on [Petr Skoda](https://moodle.org/user/profile.php?id=12863)'s 2007 script, which can be found here [moodle.org/mod/forum/discuss.php?d=66281](https://moodle.org/mod/forum/discuss.php?d=66281#p298436).
-It has been updated to Moodle 2 (tested on 2.6) in June 2014 by [Paul Vaughan](https://github.com/vaughany).
+It has been updated to Moodle 2 (tested on 2.0, 2.1, 2.2 and 2.6) in June 2014 by [Paul Vaughan](https://github.com/vaughany).

 ## To-do